-Campus food service is provided in four locations at SUNYIT.
+Campus food service is provided in two locations at SUNYIT.
 It is required that all resident students participate in the campus meal plan.

-Meal plan participants are able to dine in the Campus Center Dining Hall.
-A nutritious menu is available with a variety of stations to choose from; there is a hotline, which also offers vegetarian choices, a grill to order, beverages, soup, deli, salad, and dessert stations.
-Operation hours are seven days a week, providing breakfast, lunch, and dinner menu, with continuous service during the week.
+Meal plan participants are able to dine in the Campus Center Dining Hall with unlimited seconds for a meal swipe.
+A nutritious menu is available with a variety of stations to choose from; there is an entrée line, which also offers vegetarian choices, a grill to order area, deli station with Panini's, homemade soups, pizza, beverages, salad bar and dessert station.
+Operation hours are seven days a week, providing breakfast, lunch and dinner menu, with continuous service during the week.
+Weekends offer brunch and dinner.